VictorBischoff/python-automation/vagrant/readme.md

 - Create a .env file inside of the vagrant directory with the following variables:
   - UBUNTUPATH: path to your Ubuntu virtual machine
   - FEDORAPATH: path to your Fedora virtual machine
+  - DEBIANPATH: path to your Debian virtual machine

 ## Usage